arackaf/micro-graphql-react/readme.md

 }
 ```

-Same idea, pass a client instance, and then just a string for your mutation, with whatever variables you need.
-You'll get a `runMutation` function that you can call, and pass in your variables.
+Same idea, pass a client instance, and then just a string for your mutation.
+You'll get a `runMutation` function in your props that you can call, and pass your variables.

 ### props passed to your component

-`running` mutation is executing
+`running` Mutation is executing
-`finished` mutation has finished executing
+`finished` Mutation has finished executing
-`runMutation` a function you can call when you want to run your mutation.
-Pass it an object with whatever variables you want passed down
+`runMutation` A function you can call when you want to run your mutation.
+Pass it an object with your variables

 ## Can I put a Query and Mutation on the same component?